-- Not all baby feeding equipment, including anything metal, can be microwaved.
+- Not all baby feeding equipment can be microwaved.

 - You need to be careful to avoid being burned when using this method.

-- This method may be more effective than boiling or microwave sterilising because there is less room for human error.
+- UV is far more effective than boiling or microwave sterilising as there is little to no room for human error.

-- This sterilisation method doesn’t cause bottles and teats to degrade as quickly as boiling does.
+- UV light doesn’t cause bottles and teats to degrade.

 Things to remember

-Sterilising baby bottles and teats is only effective if every component of the bottle (teats, collars, the bottle itself) as well as everything that comes into contact with the bottle (your hands and any bottle lids or seals that might be used to mix formula) are clean.
-So be sure to sterilise any utensils you might use to make up formula.
-And be sure to always wash your hands thoroughly before you touch sterilised bottles and teats.
+Sterilising baby bottles and teats is only effective if every component of the bottle as well as everything that comes into contact with the bottle (your hands and any bottle lids or seals that might be used to mix formula) are clean.
+So, be sure to sterilise any utensils you use to make up formula and always wash your hands thoroughly before you touch sterilised bottles and teats.

-You’ll find it easier to clean baby feeding equipment if you clean it in hot, soapy water immediately after a feed.
-Minbie bottles and teats are not dishwasher-safe.
-For bottles and teats that are dishwasher safe, you can usually only wash them in the top rack of the dishwasher.
+You’ll find it easier to clean baby feeding equipment if you use hot, soapy water immediately after a feed and then rinse to remove soapy residue.
+For bottles and teats that are dishwasher safe, make sure you only wash them in the top rack of the dishwasher.

-Dispose of any bottles or teats that are cracked, chipped, torn or damaged in any way.
-This will help to prevent injuries and eliminate sneaky places that pathogens can hide within.
+Always dispose of any bottles or teats that are cracked, chipped, torn or damaged in any way.
+This will help to prevent injuries and eliminate sneaky places that pathogens can hide.

-Do not put your Minbie baby bottles or teats in the oven.
-Don’t put other plastic bottles or teats in the oven.
+Never put your Minbie baby bottles or teats in the oven.

 If you have bottles or teats that contain BPA, it’s best to avoid sterilising with heat, especially using the boiling method (which exposes them to heat for the longest amount of time), as this may cause the potentially harmful BPA to leach more rapidly.
 All Minbie products are BPA-free.